-(14) Institutions of Higher Education and Adult Education
+(14) Institutions of Higher Education and Adult Education-SUSPENDED IN PART

 - a.
 Basis for Addition.
 Personnel and students can wear Face Coverings and maintain at least six feet of physical distance from people in different households at all times.
 Restrictions can be placed to ensure that few inherently risky activities (e.g., singing, shouting, etc.) are involved.
 And to the extent classes occur outdoors with distancing and Face Coverings, these interactions are safer than indoor interactions.
 If indoor in person instruction is authorized by the Health Officer for adult education programs under the limited conditions set forth below, then health mitigation measures adopted under detailed prevention plan can decrease the transmission risk. - b.
 Description and Conditions to Operate.
 Institutions of Higher Education ("IHEs") and other programs offering adult education-including, for example, programs offering job skills training and English as a second language classes ("Adult Education Programs") (IHEs and Adult Education Programs are collectively referred to below as "Higher Education Programs")-may operate, subject to the following limitations and conditions: - i.
 Higher Education Programs may operate for purposes of facilitating distance learning and themselves performing essential functions, as set forth in Section 8.a.xiv of the Order; - ii.
+Higher Education Programs may not offer in-person instruction indoors or outdoors unless the specific class: - (1) cannot be held remotely due to the need for access to specialized equipment or space, - (2) trains students to provide essential functions or services relating to the protection of public health or safety or Essential Government Functions, and - (3) is offered in settings with designs that impose substantial physical distancing on participants. - Classes that are currently being offered in person and do not meet the above criteria must cease unless they can be held remotely. - iii.
+Higher Education Programs must create and post a Prevention Plan as required by Health Officer Directive 2020-22; - iv.
 Higher Education Programs must screen all Personnel and students for COVID-19 symptoms and exposure to COVID-19 every day before they enter the campus, whether for indoor or outdoor classes or other purposes.
 Higher Education Programs must use the standard screening questions attached to the Order as Appendix A and Attachment A-2 (the "Screening Handout for Non-Personnel").
 A copy of the Screening Handout for Non-Personnel must be provided to anyone on request, although a poster or other large-format version of the Screening Handout for Non-Personnel may be used to review the questions with people verbally.
 Any person who answers "yes" to any screening question is at risk of having the SARS-CoV-2 virus, must be prohibited from entering the IHE, and should be referred for appropriate support as outlined on the Screening Handout for Non-Personnel.
-The Higher Education Program can use the guidance available online at www.sfcdcp.org/screen for determining how best to conduct screening; - iii.
-Higher Education Programs may offer in-person instruction outdoors in groups of no more than 25 people, including the instructor(s), so long as they follow Social Distancing Requirements and wear Face Coverings and subject to any other relevant health and safety requirements contained in any relevant industry-specific Health Officer directives; - iv.
-Face Coverings are required at all times but they can be briefly removed if necessary as a component of the class, such as tasting food in a cooking school; - v.
-No singing, chanting or shouting, or wind instruments are allowed during inperson instruction (indoors and outdoors) at this time; - vi.
-Class capacity must be limited to ensure physical distancing at all times;
+The Higher Education Program can use the guidance available online at www.sfcdcp.org/screen for determining how best to conduct screening;